-In the event that the debit is unsuccessful, no investment will be made for that month unless otherwise advised by the investors.
-After 2 consecutive unsuccessful debits, the RSP will be terminated and no notification of such termination will be sent to the investors.
+In the event that the debit is unsuccessful, no investment will be made for that month unless otherwise advised by the investor.
+After 2 consecutive unsuccessful debits, the RSP will be terminated and no notification of such termination will be sent to the investor.

-The Managers shall not assume any liability for any losses arising from the investors' payment for the RSP via direct debit transactions.
+The Managers shall not assume any liability for any losses arising from the investor's payment for the RSP via direct debit transactions.